pavanpradeep2/mdia-search-bot/README.md

 * `AUTH_USERS`: Username or ID of users to give access of inline search.
 Separate multiple users by space.
 Leave it empty if you don't want to restrict bot usage.
 * `AUTH_CHANNEL`: ID of channel.
 Without subscribing this channel users cannot use bot.
 * `START_MSG`: Welcome message for start command.
-* `BUTTON` : Set this to True only if you want close button.
+* `BUTTON` : Set this to True only if you want a close button.

 ## Note
 * Currently [API used](http://www.omdbapi.com) here is allowing 1000 requests per day.
 [You may not get posters if its crossed](https://t.me/ThankTelegram/910168).